vpabba03/Exploring-League-of-Legends-Project/README.md

 ### Using a KS-Test

-To conduct the test, we are we are picking a Kolmogorov-Smirinov (KS) test with both values, we noticed that they were quantitative and had similar means, but their kernel density estimate plots had different shapes, as shown below.
+To conduct the test, we are we are picking a Kolmogorov-Smirinov (KS) test using the means of `perf_metric` for each position.
+We noticed that they were quantitative and had similar means, but their kernel density estimate plots had different shapes, as shown below.

 <iframe src="assets/kstest.html" width=800 height=600 frameBorder=0></iframe>

 ### Running a Permutation Test

 We first caluclated our KS test statistic using the `ks_2samp` function from the `scipy.stats` package.
+We ran the `ks_2samp` function on the `perf_metric` column of our dataframe.

-After running a permutation test of 500 repetitions on the shuffling he values in the `perf_metric` column, we recieved an array of KS statistics.
+After running a permutation test of 500 repetitions on the shuffling the values in the `perf_metric` column, we recieved an array of KS statistics.
 After going ahead and plotting the distribution of the statistics against our original KS test statistic.

 The resulting distribution is shown here: